ssatyal/Project-1-War/README.md

 - Create arrays for deck: cards + suits
 - Create a shuffle function (auto-run)
 - Create a deal function (auto-run)
+- Create game logic to evaluate winner each round
+- Send loser's card to game winner's deck

 Icebox:
 - Reset button for the game